eldertek/duplicatefinder/README.md

 ## Ignoring Duplicates
 To prevent a folder from being scanned for duplicates, place a `.nodupefinder` file inside it.
 Any files in this folder will be excluded from the duplicate detection process.

+## Search and Filter Duplicates
+You can search and filter duplicates by file path or name using the search input at the top of the "Unacknowledged" and "Acknowledged" sections.

+- To include files containing a specific term, simply type the term (e.g., `.png` to show all PNG files).
+- To exclude files containing a specific term, prefix the term with an exclamation mark (e.g., `!.ptx` to exclude all PTX files).

 ## Command usage

   `occ [-v] duplicates:ACTION [options]`